What Are Microplastics?

 There are two main types:

-These tiny particles are everywhere.
-They’re in our oceans, soil, drinking water, and even the air we breathe.
-Scientists have found them in seafood, table salt, beer, and even human blood.
+Microplastics are everywhere—in oceans, soil, drinking water, and even the air.
+Scientists have found them in seafood, table salt, beer, and human blood.

 Where Do Microplastics Come From?